PawseySC/docker-resbaz19/_episodes/05-build-intro.md

 * `FROM`: compulsory, it provides the starting image we will use to build our customised one;
 * `MAINTAINER`: details of the person who wrote the Dockerfile, optional;
 * `RUN`: this is the most used instruction, that alllows to run most shell commands during the build.
 Multiple `RUN` instructions are often found in a single Dockerfile;
-* `VOLUME`: creates a mount point ready to be used for mounting external (e.g. host) volumes; creates the corresponding directory if not existing;
-* `WORKDIR`: changes directory to the specified path; the last current directory in the build will be the working directory in the running container.
-  **Note**: if you use instead `RUN cd <..>`, the changed directory will only persist within that `RUN` instruction, and then be lost in subsequent build steps;
 * `CMD`: specifies the default command to be executed with the container. `bash` is the default anyway for Ubuntu containers, but it's good to be aware of this syntax.

 ### Building the image ###

-Once the Dockerfile is ready, let us build the image with `docker build`:
+Once the Dockerfile is ready, let us build the image with `docker build` (we'll name it **supernova** for a later purpose):

 ```
-$ docker build -t build:2019May29 .
+$ docker build -t supernova .
 ```

 {: .bash}

 ```
 Sending build context to Docker daemon  2.048kB
-Step 1/6 : FROM ubuntu:18.04
+Step 1/4 : FROM ubuntu:18.04
+18.04: Pulling from library/ubuntu
+Digest: sha256:9b1702dcfe32c873a770a32cfd306dd7fc1c4fd134adfb783db68defc8894b3c
+Status: Downloaded newer image for ubuntu:18.04
- ---> d131e0fa2585
+ ---> 4c108a37151f
 [..]
-Step 6/6 : CMD ["/bin/bash"]
+Step 4/4 : CMD ["/bin/bash"]
- ---> Running in fb003b87b020
+ ---> Running in 50bf59fd7477
-Removing intermediate container fb003b87b020
+Removing intermediate container 50bf59fd7477
- ---> 8986ee76d9a9
+ ---> ff79d520ab57
-Successfully built 8986ee76d9a9
+Successfully built ff79d520ab57
-Successfully tagged build:2019May29
+Successfully tagged supernova:latest
 ```

 {: .output}

-In the command above, `.` is the location of the build context (i.e. the directory for the Dockerfile).
+In the command above, `.` indicates to Docker that everything it needs to build the image is located in the current directory (this is known as  the **build context**).
+Docker will assume there is a file named `Dockerfile`, but it's possible to specify a filename if you want (e.g. `docker build -f MyDockerfile .`)

 The `-t` flag is used to specify the image name (compulsory) and tag (optional).

-Any lowercase alphanumeric string can be used as image name; here we've used `build`.
-The image tag (following the colon) can be optionally used to maintain a set of different image versions on Docker Hub, and is a key feature in enabling reproducibility of your computations through containers; here we've used `2019May29`.

-Adding the prefix `<Your Docker Hub account>/` to the image name is also optional and allows to push the built image to your Docker Hub registry (see below).

-The complete format for the image name looks like: `<Your Docker Hub account ^>/<Image name>:<Image tag ^>`. `^`These are optional.
+As we haven't tagged our image, Docker automatically assigns it the **latest** tag.
+We'll tag our image later, as it's good practice to track and manage different versions of your images.

 ### Layers in a container image ###